Simulating Transient Noise Bursts in LIGO with gengli: Methodology

-To overcome this obstacle, Wei et al. \cite{CTGAN} have proposed a second penalization term to add to the loss from Eq. \ref{Loss WGAN}.
-They suggest to directly penalise the points near any observed real data point $x$.
-Therefore, when the gradient penalty fails to enforce the Lipschitz continuity in a close vicinity of $x$, the new term will constrain the latter.
-To penalize the real data manifold, Wei et al. applied their new constraint to two perturbed versions of the real samples $x$.
+To overcome this obstacle, \cite{CTGAN} have proposed a second penalization term that directly penalises the points near any observed real data point $x$.
+Therefore, when the gradient penalty fails to enforce the Lipschitz continuity in the close vicinity of $x$, the new term will constrain the latter.
+To penalize the real data manifold, \cite{CTGAN} applied their new constraint to two perturbed versions of the real samples $x$.
 For this, they introduced dropout layers into the discriminator architecture.
-The features kept by the dropout layer being random, which ultimately lead to two different estimates noted $D(x')$ and $D(x'')$.
-The penalty, called \textit{consistency term}, is then applied to these two estimates following:
+The features kept by the dropout layer are random, which ultimately leads to two different estimates noted $D(x')$ and $D(x'')$.
+The penalty, called \textit{consistency term} (CT), is then applied to these two estimates following:

 where d(.,.) is the L2 metric, $D\_$ stands for the second-to-last layer output of the discriminator and $M'$ is a constant value.
-Wei et al. found that controlling the second-to-last layer output helps improving the performance of the WGAN.
-The final discriminator loss implemented in this work is then \cite{CTGAN}:

-with $\lambda_2$ being the consistency parameter, that is used to tune the weight of the consistency term with respect to the gradient penalty.
-That last expression summarizes the recent improvements brought on the discriminator loss to improve the performance of WGANs.
-As for the expression \ref{loss D} that helps updating the weights of the discriminator, we need a loss to train the weights of the generator.
-For Wasserstein nets, that loss has not been modified since its first introduction in \cite{Arjovsky}:
+The final discriminator loss in \cite{CTGAN} is then: with $\lambda_2$ being the consistency parameter, that is used to tune the weight of CT for GP.
+While in Eq. \ref{loss D} we update the weights of the discriminator, we update the weights of the generator as in \cite{Arjovsky}, with the following expression: